-- 2.1 The application site comprises an elongated area extending north-south, located at the southern end of the Brookhurst Wood landfill site, north-west of the mechanical biological treatment (MBT) facility and north of the former Wealden Brickworks site, subject of an appeal against refusal for an energy-from-waste plant (ref.
-WSCC/015/18/NH)(see Appendix 2 Site Location Plan).
-Although the site extends to some 1.2 hectares in area, this includes a long access road extending in a loop to the west, north, east, then south, making use of the existing access road and weighbridge also used by vehicles accessing the landfill gas/leachate plant, and an aggregate treatment and recycling facility.
-Having looped around to the weighbridge, the road links to the landfill access road, which adjoins Langhurstwood Road some 750m north of the A264. - 2.2 The site is in the parish of North Horsham, in Horsham District. - 2.3 The site is within an area allocated in the West Sussex Waste Local Plan (2014), for an extension to the Brookhurst Wood non-inert landfill site.
-The landfill site is no longer receiving non-inert waste and is currently being restored. - 2.4 The main site was previously used as part of the wider Wealden Brickworks, but has more recently been used as part of the landfill operation, containing a large building used for the storage of plant and equipment, along with smaller shipping containers and mobile buildings.
-The site is sealed with concrete, and slopes upwards from south to north. - 2.5 To the west of the site is an area previously containing kilns which have now been demolished.
-This site is the subject of the separate application for soil washing (ref.
-WSCC/051/19). - 2.6 The application site is located outside of the defined built-up area of Horsham which is 900m south-east of the site, beyond the A264.
+- 2.1 The application site comprises an area located at the southern end of the Brookhurst Wood landfill site, bounded by the railway corridor to the west, the former Wealden Brickworks to the south (subject of an appeal against refusal for an energy-from-waste plant (ref.
+WSCC/015/18/NH), the aggregate treatment and recycling facility to the north, and the proposed soil heat treatment facility to the east (see Appendix 2 Site Location Plan).
+The site extends to some 1.8 hectares in area, but this includes a long access road extending in a loop to the north, east, then south, making use of the existing access road and weighbridge also used by vehicles accessing the landfill gas/leachate plant, and an aggregate treatment and recycling facility.
+The road links to the landfill access road, which adjoins Langhurstwood Road some 750m north of the A264. - 2.2 The site is in the parish of North Horsham, in Horsham District. - 2.3 The site is within an area allocated in the West Sussex Waste Local Plan (2014), for an extension to the Brookhurst Wood non-inert landfill site.
+The landfill site is no longer receiving non-inert waste and is currently being restored. - 2.4 The site contained kilns and other buildings which were previously used as part of the wider Wealden Brickworks.
+Following prior notification approval (ref.
+WSCC/018/18/NH/PNO), these buildings have now been removed and the site cleared. - 2.5 To the east of the site is a site the subject of a separate application for soil heat treatment (ref.
+WSCC/050/19). - 2.6 The application site is located outside of the defined built-up area of Horsham which is 900m south-east of the site, beyond the A264.
 The village of Warnham lies approximately 1.3km to the south-west.
 The Horsham to Dorking railway line abuts the western boundary of the site. - 2.7 To the west, south, and east of the wider Brookhurst Wood site are small groups of dwellings and open countryside.
 To the north, beyond the landfill site, are large industrial and commercial developments including Fisher